Jacob's Awards

 The Jacob's Awards were instituted in December 1962 as the first Irish television awards.
 Later, they were expanded to include radio.
 The awards were named after their sponsor, W. & R. Jacob & Co.
 Ltd., a biscuit manufacturer, and recipients were selected by Ireland's national newspaper television and radio critics.
 Award winners were chosen annually until 1993, when the final awards presentation took place.

 Winners of a Jacob's Award include Fionnula Flanagan (1965), Gay Byrne (1979), and Brendan Gleeson (1992).
 The record for the most awards won is held by Gay Byrne, who was honoured six times between 1963 and 1981.

 History

 Telefís Éireann was launched as Ireland's first indigenous television station on 31 December 1961.
 Three months later, it was announced by W. & R. Jacob & Co.
 Ltd. that they intended to sponsor an award for outstanding contributions to the new medium.
+According to a retired journalist, Éanna Brophy, public relations consultant and Radio Éireann presenter Frankie Byrne was a key organiser of the awards throughout their existence.
+Each year separate panels of radio and television reviewers from Irish newspapers met several times in the boardroom of Jacob's, where Byrne presided as panellists debated each other's nominees, and selected winners at the final meeting.